alpaca-core/acord/README.md

 > [!IMPORTANT]
 > This project is still in in an alpha stage of development.
 Significant changes are very likely, or rather, certain, and backwards compatibility is disregarded.

-The current release is a preview of daemon and SDK along with several AI-based demos.
+The current release is a preview of the daemon with several AI-based demos.

 ## Preview Info and Limitations